Gingered Cranberry Fig Chutney

 Check this out …Gingered Cranberry Fig Chutney.

-After just 20 minutes, you have the most amazing “cranberry sauce” that would be a welcome addition to your holiday table.
+After just 20 minutes, you have the most amazing “cranberry sauce” that would be a welcome addition to any holiday table.

 Imagine a bit of this enjoyed with your turkey leftovers.